-This could well be an artefact of not having the complete theory and, ideally, one would expect the need to fine-tuned initial conditions to disappear by addressing further corrections to the model.
-A first step in this direction has been made by~\textcite{Antoniou:2020nax}, inspired by~\textcite{Damour:1992kf}, by showing that the ``mixed'' model of scalarization discussed in Sec.~\ref{sec:mixed_model} has \gr with a constant scalar as a late-time cosmic attractor for the right sign of the coupling between the scalar and the Ricci scalar.
-This demonstrated that, in principle, scalarization models can be made compatible with late-time cosmology and provided a recipe for doing so: include in the action terms that will dominate in late cosmology (e.g.,~Ricci coupling) over the terms that control the onset of scalarization (e.g.,~Gauss-Bonnet invariant) and hence impose the desired cosmological behavior.
-However, the specific model discussed as an example in \textcite{Antoniou:2020nax} is by no means unique, and there are many other attempts to address similar concerns~\cite{Chen:2015zmx,Minamitsuji:2022qku,Erices:2022bws}.
-Perhaps more importantly, understanding the efficiency of the attractor behavior in reproducing the behavior of \gr (with a cosmological constant) quantitatively, down to evolution of perturbations, structure formations, etc. certainly deserves further investigations and could lead to constraints on realistic models of scalarization.
+This could well be an artifact of not having the complete theory, and ideally one would expect the need for fine-tuned initial conditions to disappear by addressing further corrections to the model.
+A first step in this direction was made by~\textcite{Antoniou:2020nax} [who were inspired by~\textcite{Damour:1992kf}], who showed that the mixed model of scalarization discussed in Sec.~\ref{sec:mixed_model} has \gr with a constant scalar as a late-time cosmic attractor for the right sign of the coupling between the scalar and the Ricci scalar.
+This demonstrated that in principle scalarization models can be made compatible with late-time cosmology and provided a recipe for doing so: include in the action terms that will dominate in late cosmology (for example, Ricci coupling) over the terms that control the onset of scalarization (for example, Gauss-Bonnet invariant) and hence impose the desired cosmological behavior.
+However, the specific model discussed as an example by \textcite{Antoniou:2020nax} is by no means unique, and there have been many other attempts to address similar concerns~\cite{Chen:2015zmx,Minamitsuji:2022qku,Erices:2022bws}.
+Perhaps more importantly, understanding the efficiency of the attractor behavior in reproducing the behavior of \gr (with a cosmological constant) quantitatively, down to evolution of perturbations, structure formations, etc., certainly merits further investigation and could lead to constraints on realistic models of scalarization.